All Episodes

 Why are you against signature verification?

-Here is my license.
+Here's my license.

 I know I would urge everybody not to smoke.

-Want to buy a cigar, okay?
+You want to buy a cigar?

-You need an ID.
+Okay, you need an ID.

-You can't be under the age of I think 21.
+You can't be under the age of, I think, 21.

 It's that simple.